Reliability Data 10 min read Updated 19 Jan 2026 at 12:57

 2008 Diesel 53.8% -3.6% 1,722

-The 2010 diesel OUTLANDER has a 56.7% pass rate, failing MOTs more often than passing.
+The 2010 diesel OUTLANDER has a 56.7% pass rate, well below the national average.

 Mitsubishi SHOGUN: Year-by-Year Breakdown